island-lang/island-lang.github.io/README.md

 	...
 ```

-(By default, the `effector`/`spectator` classification is detected automatically and does not need to be explicitly stated unless the procedure body performs a an OS call, interops with a method imported from a different language, or is within an interface or base class declaration)
+(By default, the `effector`/`spectator` classification is detected automatically and doesn't need to be explicitly stated unless the procedure body either performs a an OS call, interops with a method imported from a different language, or is within an interface or base class declaration)

 ## Classes